andrew/ultimate-awesome/README.md

 - [awesome-github-pages](https://github.com/awesomelistsio/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-google-cloud-platform](https://github.com/awesomelistsio/awesome-google-cloud-platform) - A curated list of tools, SDKs, libraries, client utilities, learning resources, templates, and ecosystem components for Google Cloud Platform (GCP).
 - [awesome-green-cloud-computing](https://github.com/awesomelistsio/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
-- [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
-- [awesome-hbase](https://github.com/awesomelistsio/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-hugging-face](https://github.com/awesomelistsio/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-internet-freedom](https://github.com/awesomelistsio/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.